katehuntsman/streaming-weather-data-huntsman/README.md

 - Y-axis: Temperature (red line) and Humidity (blue line).

 Planned Alerts:
-When certain thresholds are breached (e.g., temperature > 35°C or humidity < 20%), the consumer will notify you, and you can implement SMS/email alerts as needed (this feature can be added in the alert_utils.py file).
+When certain thresholds are breached (e.g., temperature > 35°C or humidity < 20%), the consumer will notify you, and you can implement SMS/email alerts as needed.